 JUKI’s board of directors has decided upon statutory matters or important matters of management and has supervised the status of business execution in a successively.

-JUKI has also introduced a Corporate Officer system to try to facilitate business execution and clarify responsibility.
+JUKI has also introduced a Corporate Officer system and an Officer system (for officers equivalent to Corporate Officers except Corporate Officers with special titles) to try to facilitate business execution and clarify responsibility.

 A Corporate Strategy Committee has also been organized under the Board of Directors.
-The Directors, Corporate Officers and general managers of the departments in charge attend the meetings of the Committee and discuss basic management policies, strategies, etc. of the business group consisting of our company and group companies from various angles to enable more appropriate decision-making and operations.
+The Directors, Corporate Officers with special titles, Corporate Officers, and general managers of the departments in charge attend the meetings of the Committee and discuss basic management policies, strategies, etc. of the business group consisting of our company and group companies from various angles to enable more appropriate decision-making and operations.